Perfect matching modules, dimer partition functions and cluster characters: Introduction

 Recently, it has been shown by Galashin--Lam \cite{GL} (see also \cite{SSBW}) that the coordinate rings of open positroid varieties $\openposidvar(\posid)$ in $\grass{k}{n}$ also have cluster algebra structures.
 These varieties are defined from a positroid $\posid\subset\binom{n}{k}$, and consist of those points in $\grass{k}{n}$ on which the Pl\"ucker coordinates $\Pluck{I}$ with $I\notin\posid$ vanish, while another set of Pl\"ucker coordinates depending on $\posid$ (the frozen variables in the cluster algebra structure) do not vanish.
 Again, the cluster algebra has a cluster $\{\Pluck{I}:I\in\clus\}$ of (restricted) Pl\"ucker coordinates for each maximal non-crossing subset $\clus$ of $\posid$ containing the indices of these frozen variables.

 Both for the full Grassmannian and for open positroid varieties, the quivers of these clusters of Pl\"ucker coordinates are described via Postnikov (alternating strand) diagrams, which are given by a collection of $n$ strands in a disc with $n$ marked points on its boundary, satisfying various consistency conditions, as we recall in Section~\ref{sec:clucats-dimers}.
-Such a diagram is also equivalent to the data of a bipartite graph in the interior of the disc, joined to the $n$ marked points on the boundary by `half-edges'.
-The cluster is then given by a standard labelling rule for the vertices of the quiver $Q$ (or faces of the bipartite graph) so that $\clus=\{I_j : j\in Q_0\}$.
-However, note that several labelling conventions exist and we will discuss which is most suitable for us in Section~\ref{sec:labels}.

-To describe a cluster in $\CC[\grass{k}{n}]$, each strand should go from the $i$-th point to the $(i+k)$-th point.
+Such a diagram $D$ is also equivalent to the data of a bipartite graph $\Gamma(D)$ in the interior of the disc, joined to the $n$ marked points on the boundary by `half-edges'.
+To describe a cluster in $\CC[\grass{k}{n}]$, each strand in $D$ should go from the $i$-th point to the $(i+k)$-th point.
 We call this a \emph{uniform} strand permutation and any corresponding diagram is a \emph{uniform} Postnikov diagram.
 Diagrams with non-uniform strand permutations define clusters for more general open positroid varieties.

 The cluster algebra structure on $\CC[\grass{k}{n}]$ has a categorical model given by the Frobenius cluster category $\CM(\jksalg)$, introduced by Jensen--King--Su \cite{JKS}, whose objects are Cohen--Macaulay modules over a Gorenstein order $\jksalg=\jksalg_{k,n}$, that is, modules free over a central subalgebra $Z=\powser{\CC}{t}$.
-The Pl\"ucker coordinates of $\CC[\grass{k}{n}]$ are in bijection with certain `rank $1$' $\jksalg$-modules $M_I$.
+Each Pl\"ucker coordinate $\Pluck{I}$ of $\CC[\grass{k}{n}]$, for $I\in\binom{n}{k}$, corresponds to a certain `rank $1$' $\jksalg$-module $M_I$.
 The indecomposable projective-injective objects of $\CM(\jksalg)$ are $M_I$ for $I$ a cyclic interval, and so these objects are in bijection with the frozen variables of the cluster algebra.
 A direct relationship between the category $\CM(\jksalg)$ and uniform Postnikov diagrams is given by Baur--King--Marsh \cite{BKM}.
-As observed in \cite{JKS}, corresponding to a uniform cluster $\{\Pluck{I}:I\in\clus\}$ of Pl\"ucker coordinates there is a cluster tilting object